Find Affordable College Courses

 Auburn, AL

-Our 2023 rankings named Auburn University the best school in Alabama for chemical engineering students.
-Auburn is a fairly large public school located in the city of Auburn.
+Our analysis found Auburn University to be the best school for chemical engineering students who want to pursue a degree in Alabama.
+Auburn is a very large public school located in the small city of Auburn.

 Chem Eng majors at Auburn take out an average of $22,272 in student loans while working on their egree.